StevenBlack/vocab/README.md

 ### magna cum laude
-summa cum laude is the highest praise and it means just that; magna cum laude is the next highest and means with great praise; cum laude is the lowest of three honors and it means, simply, with honor.
+summa cum laude is the highest praise. magna cum laude is the next highest and means with great praise; cum laude is the lowest of three honors and it means, simply, with honor.

 ### magniloquent